 8. Foster Innovation and Continuous Improvement

+The National Institute of Standards and Technology (NIST) is a U.S. federal agency that develops standards, guidelines, and tools to ensure the reliability and security of technology, including artificial intelligence (AI).
 In the realm of artificial intelligence, NIST introduced the AI Risk Management Framework (AI-RMF) to guide organizations in managing the risks associated with AI systems.
 The AI-RMF is designed to be a flexible and voluntary framework that helps stakeholders across various sectors understand, assess, and address the risks AI technologies can pose.
 This includes considerations for the ethical, technical, and societal implications of AI deployment.
 The framework emphasizes the importance of trustworthy AI, which means AI systems that are responsible, equitable, traceable, reliable, and governable while also being transparent, explainable, and accountable.

 AI security involves a series of steps and strategies aimed at protecting AI systems from vulnerabilities, ensuring they operate reliably, and are free from manipulation.
 Here are the main steps involved in securing AI systems: